SkylineCommunications/dataminer-docs/connector-help/connector_help/Globecomm_iDirect_Shore_Side_Server.md

 # Globecomm iDirect Shore Side Server

-This DataMiner driver can be used to monitor remotes that are available through the Globecomm iDirect Shore Side Server web API.
+This DataMiner connector can be used to monitor remotes that are available through the Globecomm iDirect Shore Side Server web API.

 ## About